mautic/developer-documentation-new/docs/rest_api/fields.rst

      - ``true`` if this is a required field
    * - ``isPubliclyUpdatable``
      - boolean
-     - ``true`` if the field value can be changed from public requests - the tracking pixel query for example
+     - ``true`` if public requests can change the field value - the tracking pixel query for example
    * - ``isUniqueIdentifier``
      - boolean
      - ``true`` if the field is a unique identifier, therefore Contacts should merge if the value of this field is the same